Position Paper ‘Beethoven is Black’

 However, in the late 18th and early 19th centuries, Europe itself was torn by revolutions boasting the slogan ‘liberté, égalité, fraternité’.
 Civil wars were waged to overturn the existing power imbalance, systematic inequality and structural exploitation.
 In some colonies this resulted in a – albeit often brief – period in which slavery was legally abolished.
 A significant part of the European intellectual elite, including many musician-composers such a Beethoven, was committed to these progressive views, risking repercussions when these were adhered to too openly.
 During Beethoven’s formative years, the cornerstones of civil concepts were laid, which later developed into the internationally accepted – albeit not universally applied – modern notion of Human Rights.
 Still today, Beethoven’s work is for many people worldwide, a symbol for social justice and democratic freedom.

-The two issues, which the Project ‘Beethoven is Black’ aims to address, are:
+The two issues, which the Production ‘Beethoven is Black’ aims to address, are:

 1. Historically, classical music stems from an elitist Western-European civilization, which worldwide forced migration and systematic exploitation, but also fought revolutions paving the way to a more humane civil society.
 This ambiguity characterizes the historical context of classical music.

 Should classical music be framed as ‘Western supremacy’ and therefore be cancelled, or should it be considered the clarion call for democratic freedom and social justice?
 Or is this matter, i.c. classical (and baroque) music in its historical context, more complex?
 How do musicians of colour* view this dilemma?